PDP-11 architecture: Program counter addressing modes

 When R7 (the program counter) is specified, four of the addressing modes naturally yield useful effects:

 The only common use of absolute mode, whose syntax combines immediate and deferred mode, is to specify input/output registers, as the registers for each device have specific memory addresses.
 Relative mode has a simpler syntax and is more typical for referring to program variables and jump destinations.
 A program that uses relative mode (and relative deferred mode) exclusively for internal references is position-independent; it contains no assumptions about its own location, so it can be loaded into an arbitrary memory location, or even moved, with no need for its addresses to be adjusted to reflect its location (relocated).
-In computing such addresses relative to the current location, the processor performed relocation on the fly.
+In computing such addresses relative to the current location, the processor performs relocation on the fly.

 Immediate and absolute modes are merely autoincrement and autoincrement deferred mode, respectively, applied to PC.
 When the auxiliary word is "in the instruction" as the above table says, the PC for the next instruction is automatically incremented past the auxiliary word.
 As PC always points to words, the autoincrement operation is always by 2.

 Stack addressing modes

 R6, also written SP, is used as a hardware stack for traps and interrupts.
 A convention enforced by the set of modes the PDP-11 provides is that a stack grows downward—toward lower addresses—as items are pushed onto it.
 When a mode is applied to SP, or to any register the programmer elects to use as a software stack, the addressing modes have the following effects:

 Although software stacks can contain bytes, SP is always a stack of words.
-Autoincrement and autodecrement operations on SP is always by 2.
+Autoincrement and autodecrement operations on SP are always by 2.